 The Xbox controller was quite unusual in being extremely large, especially compared to the likes of the PlayStation’s controllers.
 The first revision controller, and the largest, eventually became known as the ‘Duke’.
-A smaller version of the controller, known as the ‘Xbox controller S’ was released in 2002 and became the standard in pack controller with the Xbox.
+A smaller version of the controller, known as the ‘Xbox controller S’ was released in 2002 and became the standard in-pack controller with the Xbox.

-Sales performance of the Xbox totalled around 24 million worldwide, whereas the PlayStation 2 sold c.
+Sales performance of the Xbox totaled around 24 million worldwide, whereas the PlayStation 2 sold c.
 160 million units worldwide.
 The Nintendo GameCube sold similarly at around 22 million.
 But the Xbox debut certainly provided very solid foundations for its successor, the Xbox 360.

 A lifelong avid gamer and computing enthusiast, Matt has decades of Retro Gaming experience.
 Now over 40 years old, Matt now even considers himself retro, but fortunately, nobody has developed a Matt emulator (not yet at least!).